-Euro 2020 has been moved to June of 2021 (although UEFA is insisting that it will still be called Euro 2020) and the odds to win Euro 2020 have shifted slightly over the past few months.
-England (+500) remains the betting favorite to win the delayed competition but Belgium and France are right on their heels at +550.
+Euro 2020 has been moved to June 2021 (although UEFA is insisting that it will still be called Euro 2020) and the odds to win Euro 2020 have shifted over the past few months.
+England (+550) remains a betting favorite to win the delayed competition, but Belgium and France have drawn even and are all now three-way co-favorites.

 The postponement might actually prove helpful for England as Euro 2020 favorites, with Harry Kane and Marcus Rashford expected to be back to 100 percent fitness by next summer.

 Belgium, on the other hand, might suffer from the delay slowing down their momentum.
 With Belgian stars such as Eden Hazard and Kevin Bruyne about to turn 30 and Toby Alderweireld, Axel Witsel and Jan Vertonghen already in their 30s, the best players on their squad are precariously close to the downward trend of their careers.

 Perennially a contender in international play, France are led by Kylian Mbappe and Antoine Griezmann up front, while Hugo Lloris remains among the best keepers in the game.

 Other Euro 2020 favorites include the Netherlands, Germany, and Spain, all knotted at +700.

 The UEFA European Football Championship is a competition that takes place every four years and features 24 teams, with all spots finalized after qualifiers wrapped this past week.

 Here are the current European Championship futures odds: